-These models were run in five-year rolling time windows between 1973 and 2022 (last year's report included 1972 to 2021).
-We included deaths occurring on the date of exposure to hot weather and over the following three days because previous NYC Health Department studies have shown that heatexacerbated deaths can occur up to three days after the initial hot weather [4].
+These models were run in 5-year rolling time windows between 1972 and 2021 (last year's report included 1971 to 2020).
+We included deaths occurring on the date of exposure to hot weather and over the following 3 days because previous NYC Health Department studies have shown that heatexacerbated deaths can occur up to 3 days after the initial hot weather [4].
 Detailed methods used to estimate risks and attributable deaths can be found in the Appendix Methods and Supplemental Data.

-Estimated heat-exacerbated deaths both those attributed to extreme and non-extreme hot days - declined substantially between 1972 and 2000 and plateaued after 2000 for about a decade.
-Heat-exacerbated deaths at and above 82°F then started increasing about a decade ago but plateaued again in recent years (see Figure 3).
+Estimated heat-exacerbated deaths - both those attributed to extreme and

+Figure 4: cumulative relative risk and 95% confidence intervals of heat-exacerbated deaths for daily maximum temperature over sameday and 3 previous days, Maynon-extreme hot days - declined substantially between 1972 and 2000 and plateaued after 2000 for about a decade (see Figure 3).
+Heatexacerbated deaths at and above 82°F started increasing about a decade ago but plateaued in recent years (see Figure 3).

-From 2018 to 2022, the most recent five-year time window, the estimated annual average of heat-exacerbated deaths during May-September for all hot days was 516 (95% Confidence Interval [95% CI]: 146, 868).
-Heatexacerbated deaths made up approximately 3% of all natural-cause deaths in the warm months in this most recent period.
-Given the wide confidence intervals, this estimate is similar in magnitude to last year's estimate of 570.
-(The number of heatexacerbated deaths in last year's report was corrected to 570).
-The estimated annual average of heatexacerbated deaths due to extreme heat events for 2018-2022 was 109 (95% CI: 43, 170) - approximately 20% of heatrelated deaths.
+From 2017 to 2021, the most recent 5year time window, the estimated annual average of heat-exacerbated deaths during May-September for all hot days was 568 (95% Confidence Interval [95% CI]: 223, 874).
+Heat-exacerbated deaths made up approximately 3% of all natural-cause deaths in the warm months in this most recent period.

+The estimated annual average of heatexacerbated deaths due to extreme heat events for 2017-2021 was 98 (95% CI: 34, 157).
 In contrast to the trend for both extreme and non-extreme hot days, heat-exacerbated deaths due to only extreme heat days are relatively constant over the past decade (see Figure 3).